cnkeats/Commander/README.md

 #**Commander**
 ======

 Commander is an asynchronous multiplayer game where every person has a job for their space vessel.
-Each job has its own assignments that must be completed to help the group as a whole advance.
+Each job comes with a uniqe UI and has its own assignments that must be completed to help the group as a whole advance.
 But watch out!
-There are many Challenges and Obstacles you will have to overcome!
+There are many Challenges and Obstacles you will have to overcome to be successful!

 ------